Perfjabe/Bellabeat-Case-study/README.md

-# Bellabeat Case Study
+Bellabeat Case Study

-## Overview
+Overview
-This project analyzes Fitbit fitness tracker data to identify trends in user activity, sleep patterns, and their relationship with calories burned.
-The goal is to provide actionable insights for Bellabeat’s marketing strategy to enhance customer engagement and increase product adoption.
+This project analyzes Fitbit fitness tracker data to uncover trends in user activity, sleep patterns, and calorie consumption.
+The insights aim to help Bellabeat improve its marketing strategy, product development, and user engagement.

-## Business Objective
+Business Objective
-Bellabeat aims to grow its presence in the wellness tech market.
-The primary objectives are:
+Bellabeat, a high-tech company focusing on women's wellness, aims to:

-- To understand how activity levels and sleep patterns affect wellness.
+Understand user behavior: Analyze activity levels, sleep data, and calorie consumption patterns.
-- To identify trends that can inform product features and marketing strategies.
+Identify trends: Use data-driven insights to inform product design and marketing strategies.

-## Tools Used
+Increase user engagement: Develop targeted campaigns to promote wellness among customers.
-- **R:** Data cleaning, analysis, and visualization.
+Tools Used
-- **ggplot2:** For advanced visualizations.
+R: For data cleaning, analysis, and visualization.
-- **Tableau:** To create dashboards (links below).
+ggplot2: For creating professional visualizations.
-- **Excel:** For data summaries.
+Tableau: For interactive dashboards and storytelling.

-## Dataset
+Excel: For quick summaries and exploratory analysis.
-The analysis is based on the [Fitbit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
+Dataset
-The dataset contains:
+The project uses the Fitbit Fitness Tracker Data, which includes:

-- Activity data (steps, calories, distances, etc.).
+Daily activity: Steps, calories burned, distances covered.
-- Sleep data (minutes asleep, time in bed).
+Sleep data: Minutes asleep, time in bed.
-- Weight data (BMI and weight logs).
+Weight tracking: BMI, weight logs.

-## Repository Structure
+Note: The dataset is hosted on Kaggle.
+For this analysis, it is pre-processed and saved in the data/ folder.